ms-iot/content/en-US/win10/samples/AppDeploymentCS.md

   <div class="row">
     <div class="col-md-6 col-sm-12">
       <li>At this point, Visual Studio will present the <b>Remote Connections</b> dialog.
 If you previously used <a href="{{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm" target="_blank">Powershell</a> to set a unique name for your device, you can enter it here (in this example, we're using <b>my-device</b>).
 Otherwise, use the IP address of your Windows IoT Core device.
-After entering the device name/IP select <code>None</code> for Windows Authentication, then click <b>Select</b>.</li>
+After entering the device name/IP select <code>Universal (Unencrypted Protocol)</code> Authentication Mode, then click <b>Select</b>.</li>
     </div>
     <div class="col-md-6 col-sm-12">
       <img src="{{site.baseurl}}/images/AppDeployment/cs-remote-connections.PNG">